 At lunch time, it can be very crowded at the catering points.
 It’s better to wait until 2 o’clock or let it depend on when you pass one of the eating booths.
 At Giardini, the one between the German and the Korean pavilion gives you a nice view on the lagoon, but it is rather small.

-The majority of the national pavilions are located at the two main locations, Giardini and Arsenale) You can reach these with the vaporetto and get out at either the Giardini or Arsenale stop.
+The majority of the national pavilions are located at the two main locations, Giardini and Arsenale.
+You can reach these with the vaporetto (more info in my post ‘A practical how-to guide on transportation in Venice‘) and get out at either the Giardini or Arsenale stop.
 It is a 5 to 10 minutes walk from one site to the other, depending on the route you choose.
 You can opt for the scenic walk along the lagoon or for the shortcut via Via Garibaldi.

-There are also several national pavilions, collateral events or coinciding exhibitions spread all over the city and the lagoon islands.
+There are also several national pavilions, collateral events or coinciding exhibitions spread all over the city.
 Schedule at least one day for these, as it takes time to go from one place to another.
 You can download the map upfront if you want to plan your walk and combine it with other sights, shops or restaurants you want to visit in Venice.
 These locations can be recognized by large signs outside on the street.

 Some of these events do not run during the whole Biennale period.
 Several close on different days or as of September.
 Make sure to check upfront whether or not they will be open.
 You don’t want to walk to the other side of the city to find a closed pavilion.